ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 ### Getting Started With Crosswalk

-First make sure you get the latest Ionic CLI, then you can easily create an app, add the Android platform, then add Crosswalk to the project.
+First, make sure you get the latest Ionic CLI, and then you can easily create an app, add the Android platform, and add Crosswalk to the project.

 #### New Project